Faith and Mission

 So spoke the Founder and patron saint of all educators, St John Baptist de La Salle, to his Brothers on the vital importance that the College places on encouraging its students to seek a relationship with Christ.
 It is a central element of our students’ maturing towards manhood.

-At De La Salle College, students are challenged to think about what it means to be ‘Lasallian’ and explore their Christian understanding and commitment through:
+At De La Salle College, students are challenged to think about what it means to be ‘Lasallian’ by attending to the Five Core Lasallian Principles and explore their Christian understanding and commitment through:

 - Overseas Immersion Opportunities